 - In a glass bowl or mason jar, combine 1/2-cup of all-purpose flour with 1/4-cup of warm water.
 You must use glass, as it’s non-reactive and therefore won’t interfere with the fermentation process.

 - Using a fork, stir the mixture well until it looks like a thick paste.
-Scrape down the sides of the container and cover it loosely with the lid or a porous cloth (this allows the mixture to “breathe”), securing it with a rubber band or clean hair elastic need be.
+Scrape down the sides of the container and cover it loosely with the lid or a porous cloth (this allows the mixture to “breathe”), securing it with a rubber band or clean hair elastic.
 You can also put an elastic around the container to mark the top of the mixture.
 This will help you keep track of how much the starter has grown!

 - Set somewhere warm, about 80°F (26°C) for 24-hours.
 The Kitchn recommends the top of the refrigerator, as it gives off some heat, but a sunny spot in your kitchen works as well.
-The fermentation process is dependant on temperature, so be sure to watch and adjust if your starter isn’t staying warm enough.
+The fermentation process is dependent on temperature, so be sure to watch and adjust if your starter isn’t staying warm enough.